Collaborative Assessment and Management of Suicidality (CAMS)

 Outcome(s) Reviewed (Evidence Rating)*

 - Receipt of Mental Health and/or Substance Use Treatment (Ineffective)

 - General Functioning and Well-being (Ineffective)

 * NREPP changed its review criteria in 2015.
-This program was reviewed under the current criteria.
-To help practitioners find programs that fit their needs, NREPP reviews the evidence for specific outcomes, not overall programs.
-Each outcome is assigned an evidence rating of Effective, Promising, or Ineffective.
+This program was reviewed under the post-2015 criteria To help practitioners find programs that fit their needs, NREPP reviews the evidence for specific outcomes, not overall programs.
+Each outcome was assigned an evidence rating of Effective, Promising, or Ineffective.
 A single program may have multiple outcomes with different ratings.
 When considering programs, we recommend (a) assessing whether the specific outcomes achieved by the program are a fit for your needs; and (b) examining the strength of evidence for each outcome.

 2012 NSSP Objectives Addressed:

 Objective 8.2: Develop and implement protocols for delivering services for individuals with suicide risk in the most collaborative, responsive, and least restrictive settings.